jbcodeforce/kafka-studies/docs/strimzi-deploy.md

 The deployment is done in two phases:

 * Deploy the Custom Resource Definitions (CRDs), which act as specifications of the custom resource to deploy.
-* Deploy one to many instance of those CRD
+* Deploy one to many instance of those CRDs

 In CR yaml file the `kind` attribute specifies the CRD to conform to.

 Each CRD has a common configuration like bootstrap servers, CPU resources, logging, healthchecks...

+The next steps are defining how to deploy a Kafka Cluster.

 ### Create a namespace or openshift project